There are 2 scenarios when a company meets its deadline.

 We notify all investors, via email, 3 business days in advance of capturing funds through direct debit.
 Once we receive the funds, we will send a confirmation email.
 Note: this can take up to 3 business days.

-Allow 3-5 business days for the transfer and reconciliation.
+Allow up to 5 business days for the transfer and reconciliation.

 Once we receive the funds, we will send a confirmation email.